The Link Between Effective Online Learning & Broadband

 We recommend our premium superfast broadband package for households who spend a majority of their time online learning on a range of different devices.
 We recommend our baseline superfast broadband package if you have a smaller household that lightly participates in remote learning.
 Both of which benefit from fast internet connection speeds, providing long-lasting video quality.
 Perfect for remote learning.

 Is 10Mbps speed good enough for online classes?

 Having 10MBPs internet speeds is the optimal speed for each person in your household.
 So they can seamlessly enjoy their remote learning experience without any slow speeds and unreliable connections.
 However, this needs to be matched with a good upload speed which only comes with Fibre services.
 We would recommend at least 5Mps in Upload speed, so data can be easily transferred from the central learning server to a device.

 If you are not sure of your download or upload speed from your broadband, try using a speed test on your home internet.
 When doing this ensure that no bandwidth-heavy activities, such as video streaming, are happening, so you can accurately see your baseline broadband speeds.
 Our broadband packages provide you with super-fast internet speeds, inclusive extras, and landline usage.

 By simply being a member, you can get more from Your Co-op when you switch.
-Receive 10% off the cost of all of our climate-positive broadband, by exclusively using MEMBERS10 at checkout.
+Save off the cost of all of our climate-positive broadband, by exclusively using MEMBERS4H at checkout.
 We'll also plant a tree and reduce your monthly carbon footprint by 50kg, every month of your contract with help from our climate action partners Ecologi.